 Buy Fractional Shares

 College Savings Plan

 M1 Finance Features

-M1 Finance offers a unique and free way for you to set up and customize your portfolio.
-When you open an account, you will decide how you’d like to invest your money by choosing a pie-shaped portfolio.
+M1 Finance offers a unique and free way to set up and customize your portfolio.
+When you open an account, you decide how to invest your money by choosing a pie-shaped portfolio.

-M1 Finance offers 80 expert-build portfolios, or you can choose from thousands of stocks and ETFs to build your portfolio.
+M1 Finance offers nearly 100 expert-build portfolios, or you can choose from thousands of stocks and ETFs to build your portfolio.

 M1 Invest is limited to one trading window per day (two for M1 Plus), so even though you can buy individual stocks, M1 isn’t suited for day trading or swing trading.